krivenko/ezARPACK/doc/guide/asymmetric.rst

    The eigenvectors are ``solver.nconv()`` columns of the complex matrix ``vecs``.

-9. Optionally request the Schur vectors, i.e. :math:`\hat M`-orthogonal basis
+9. Optionally request the Schur vectors, i.e. :math:`\hat B`-orthogonal basis
    vectors of the relevant vector subspace (``compute_vectors`` must be either ``params_t::Schur`` or ``params_t::Ritz``).